 “Beta, what is that on your wrist?” his mother asked, breaking the silence.

-Rohit turned his wrist and glanced at the red and gold thread Salim had tied there.
+Rohit turned his wrist and glanced at the red and orange threads Salim had tied there.
 “A rakhi,” he said.

 “You have no sister, Rohit.
 Who could have sent you a rakhi?”

-“It’s just...”
-Rohit said, “Sal--a friend gave me this one.
+“It’s just . . .”
+Rohit said, “Sal—a friend gave me this one.
 He said it would help me at work.”

 His mother cast a sidelong glance at his father before turning back to the screen.
 “Why would a rakhi help you at work, Rohit?”

 Rohit squirmed.
-“I dunno, I guess it just makes them see me as…one of them.”
+“I dunno, I guess it just makes them see me as . . . one of them.”

 His mother frowned, clucking in disapproval.